 8. See a Urologist

-In order to get a prescription for incontinence, you will need to speak to a healthcare provider.
-A urologist is a great way to get insight into your unique incontinence needs and make a plan to decrease symptoms if possible.
+To get a prescription for incontinence, you will need to speak to a healthcare provider.
+Seeing a urologist is a great way to gain insight into your unique incontinence needs and make a plan to decrease symptoms if possible.

 Fultz, N., Girts, T., Kinchen, K., Nygaard, I., Pohl, G., & Sternfeld, B. (2005).
 Prevalence, management and impact of urinary incontinence in the workplace.
 Occupational Medicine, 55(7), 552–557. https://doi.org/10.1093/occmed/kqi152